nvm-sh/nvm/README.md

 ```
 simply close your current terminal, open a new terminal, and try verifying again.

+**Note:** Since OS X 10.9, `/usr/bin/git` was preset by Xcode command line tools, which caused Git can't be properly detected if it's installed or not.
+You need to manually install the Xcode command line tools before running the install script, otherwise, it'll fail. (see [#1782](https://github.com/creationix/nvm/issues/1782))

 **Note:** On OS X, if you get `nvm: command not found` after running the install script, one of the following might be the reason:-
   - your system may not have a [`.bash_profile file`] where the command is set up.
 Simply create one with `touch ~/.bash_profile` and run the install script again
   - you might need to restart your terminal instance.
 Try opening a new tab/window in your terminal and retry.